Wanrong: Life in the Forbidden City

 Despite being Empress and having a higher position than Puyi's wedded concubine, Wenxiu, Wanrong perceived her as something of a rival.
 The Empress wrote at least one letter and a poem teasing and making fun of Wenxiu, who lived just 70 metres away in the Palace of Eternal Spring.
 The Empress would sometimes also playfully tease Puyi, calling him, in one letter, Henry dear little wife and referring to herself as loving husband, Elizabeth (In English.)
 One letter to Wenxiu read:

 To Lady Ailian (Wenxiu): I haven't seen you for days.
 Are you still feeling sorry for yourself?
 I do want to buy a mirror for you to admire yourself in it.
 Here is a song composed for you to repay your sneer: Good luck to Lady Ailian.
 Lady Ailian is good at playing the piano.
 Lady Ailian is good at singing.
 Lady Ailian has recovered a little from her spoilt illness.
 Has lady Ailian taken medicine?
 Lady Ailian can take food well and defecate naturally.
 Good night to you.

 A sarcastic poem written by Wanrong again shows Wanrong's feelings about Wenxiu, with it reading:

 The bright moon has risen over the east wall;

 The Consort Shu was sitting alone in the empty room.

 The delicate swallow often dances in a lonely way;

 The fair lady is absolutely unrivalled in the world.

 Wanrong's problems with Wenxiu may have arisen from a suspicion Puyi had a preference for Wenxiu, with Wanrong later writing in a diary entry she suspected Puyi had a preference for her.
 Puyi would later describe his partners as "furniture" and "tools".

 Wanrong's marriage to Puyi was unhappy but she found promise in her studies.
-Her tutor, Isabel Ingram, who began teaching her English in 1922, observed Wanrong could focus for hours on tasks like studying and playing the organ.
 Hu Siyuan, who later taught Wanrong classical literature in Tianjin commented "she was wise and eager to learn, quick-witted and inquisitive; she always made a thorough inquiry of the ups and downs of ancient events, had a profound understanding of the texts.
 My admiration of her was beyond description.
 If she kept on teaching herself in the palace, I believed that she would be able to refer to the past for the present and then contribute to the wise governance of the emperor."